-13. Provided the composite sample is of at least the minimum weight prescribed in Part II below for a submitted sample for a submitted sample, any of the following instruments may be used to obtain the submitted sample.
-Other instruments and methods may be used at the discretion of the Minister.
+13. Provided the composite sample is of at least the minimum weight prescribed in Part II below for a submitted sample for a distributed equally on two sides.
+There shall be a minimum of 18 chutes, each discharging in the opposite direction to its immediate neighbour.